nikist97/Python-DataStructures/README.md

 # only integers can be added to the initialized graph; the graph is directed, but not oriented; the graph is also weighted

 graph = Graph(elements_type=str, directed=False, oriented=True, weighted=True)
-# this raises a ValueError since a graph cannot be oriented and not directed at the same time
+# this raises an InvalidGraphError since a graph cannot be oriented and not directed at the same time

 graph = Graph(float, True, True, True)
 # only floats can be added to the initialized graph; the graph is directed, oriented and weighted